petsc/petsc/doc/docs/manual/dmplex.rst

 .. code-block::

-   DMPlexMetricNormalize(DM dm, Vec metricIn, PetscBool restrictSizes, PetscBool restrictAnisotropy, Vec *metricOut);
+   DMPlexMetricNormalize(DM dm, Vec metricIn, PetscBool restrictSizes, PetscBool restrictAnisotropy, Vec metricOut, Vec determinant);

 There are two important parameters for the normalization: the normalization order :math:`p` and the target metric complexity, which is analogous to the vertex count.